 - Driving is not permitted, but paid parking is available.

 - Once the gondola stops operating, it’s hard to get transportation in the Benchlands.

 The Pan Pacific Whistler Village Center is a full-service, all-suite European-style hotel located within a five-minute walk from the Whistler Village chairlift.
 It features a breakfast buffet, complimentary wireless Internet access, and slope-side valet ski and bike storage.

 While staying here, you can pamper yourself in the sauna, heated outdoor saltwater pool, or one of two outdoor hot tubs.
 Or, spend the day on the sundeck overlooking the mountains!
 Take advantage of the free in-resort shuttle, as well.

 The hotel suites here come in various sizes, including studio, one, two, and three-bedroom options.
 These modern rooms have seating areas with fireplaces, a fully equipped kitchen, a balcony, and breathtaking mountain and city views.
 You can also enjoy a flat-screen cable TV and free local calls.

 If you like to explore the surrounding area, Whistler Golf Club is a mere ten-minute walk away.
-The Whistler Tube Park is roughly 2.5 km from the property, as well.
+The Whistler Tube Park is roughly 2.5 km (1.6 mi) from the property, as well.

-The Mountainside Lodge sits in a peaceful and central location in Whistler Village, just a short walk from the slopes and all stores and restaurants.
+The Adara Hotel sits in a peaceful and central location in Whistler Village, just a short walk from the slopes and all stores and restaurants.
 It comes complete with free Wi-Fi, underground parking, ski and snowboard storage, and a year-round outdoor pool and hot tub.
 The hotel also has a 24-hour front desk – oh, and did I mention fresh-baked cookies at reception daily?

 $$ – Whistler Village Inn & Suites